The Robert A. Welch Fellows Travel Award

 - 2018 - Rouf Banday, Ph.D.

-Candidates for the Robert A. Welch Fellow are reviewed by the Senior Leadership in Genomics Committee on a monthly basis.
+Candidates for the Robert A. Welch Travel Award are reviewed by the Senior Leadership in Genomics committee annually.
 The committee is comprised of the Director and Deputy Director of DCEG, Director of the Human Genetics Program, Director of the Epidemiology and Biostatistics Program, and Chiefs of the Office of Education and the Laboratory of Translational Genomics.
-The committee ranks candidates and the final selection is made by the Director, DCEG.
+The committee ranks candidates and the final selection is made by the Director of DCEG.

 The Fellowship is funded by donations from colleagues, family, friends, and companies through the Foundation for the NIH, and by the DCEG.
 Donations may be made online or by check to FNIH, designating that the gift is being made in honor of Robert A. Welch.